-Most people purchase life insurance around major milestones, such as buying a house, which may involve substantial long-term loans.
-If your family can't keep up with those payments in your absence, that property could be repossessed and their lives would be further disrupted.
+Most people purchase life insurance around major milestones.
+If you own a house, for example, you may have long-term payments on a mortgage.
+If your family can't keep up with those payments in your absence, it cost them their home.
 If your life insurance policy is nearing the end of its term, or if you're considering canceling it, you need to revisit these obligations.

 Do you still have several years left on your mortgage?
 Did you recently finance the purchase of a car?
 Think of major property that could be repossessed by your lenders if the outstanding loans aren't paid off, and evaluate your family's ability to pay them off in your absence.

 In some situations, such as if you're 20 years into a 30-year mortgage, it may be a better option to reduce rather than cancel the amount of life insurance coverage you carry.
 Doing so would continue to alleviate your family from risk while reducing the cost of your coverage.